Ceph (software): Available platforms

+MicroCeph

+MicroCeph is a simplified Ceph deployment system for non-experts using snap packaging system, created by Canonical in 2022.
+It's isolated from the underlying host, platform independent, scalable and offers minimal setup and maintenance overheads.
+MicroCeph supports all Ceph data access protocols - block, file and object - and can be deployed with full disk encryption.

 Etymology

-The name "Ceph" is an abbreviation of "cephalopod", a class of molluscs that includes the octopus.
+The name "Ceph" is a shortened form of "cephalopod", a class of molluscs that includes squids, cuttlefish, nautiloids, and octopuses.
 The name (emphasized by the logo) suggests the highly parallel behavior of an octopus and was chosen to associate the file system with "Sammy", the banana slug mascot of UCSC.
 Both cephalopods and banana slugs are molluscs.